meanbee/magecert/basics.md

 ### Constructors

-Magento uses public `__construct` methohods and, typically, protected `_construct` methods for class initialisation.
+Magento uses public `__construct` methods and, typically, protected `_construct` methods for class initialisation.
 More information on the difference between the two can be found on [stackoverflow](http://stackoverflow.com/questions/8706352/why-does-magento-have-construct-and-construct-methods).

-Arguments can be passed to modesl created through factories by using a second argument, e.g.
+Arguments can be passed to models created through factories by using a second argument, e.g.

 ```php
 <?php